-Women played a variety of roles in both Jewish and non-Jewish groups, but primarily their partias activities were ceteroidens of their traditional caretaker note in 1930's European society.
-They were responsible for feeding their entire unit, pursing the wounded and the sick setting up and breaking down camp, doing the laundry, and cleaning and carrylog recopens-whal duties that ensured a camp's survival, satety, and ability to function.
+Women played a variety of nelse in both kewish and non-lewish groups, but primarily their partisan activities were extensions of their traditional caretaker roles in 1930's European society.
+They were responsible for feeding their entity the wound and the skick, setting up and breaking down camp, doing the law do, and cleaning and carrying weapon-wind duties that ensure camp's survival, safety, and ability to function.

-Women made up 30 to 40 percent of the Bielski population-a significantly higher percentage than most non-lewish units, was averaged less than 10 percent women.
+Women made up 30 to 40 percent of the Bielski populati Women made tap 2004 or operation time break population-a significantly higher percentage than most non-lewish units, which averaged less than 10 percent women.
 An estimated 60 percent of the adults in the Bielski partisan group lived as couples, and some of the relationships, like Tuvia's marriage to Lilka, lasted a lifetime.